Widow inheritance: Legislation

-The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) was adopted in 1979 by the United Nations General Assembly and has been ratified by 189 states since, including the majority African Nations, except Somalia—where the widow-inheritance custom, known as Dumaal, is practiced—and Sudan.
-CEDAW includes a provision on Widow Inheritance that asserts that "State Parties shall take all appropriate measures to eliminate discrimination against women in all matters relating to marriage and family relations and in particular shall ensure, on a basis of equality of men and women: the same rights for both spouses in respect of the ownership, acquisition, enjoyment and disposition of property."
-Although CEDAW broadly rejects Widow Inheritance in the eyes of the law, informal practice and more localized law has not followed this international guidance.
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) was adopted in 1979 by the United Nations General Assembly and has been ratified by 189 states, including the African nations except Somalia (where the widow-inheritance custom, known as Dumaal, is practiced) and Sudan.
+CEDAW includes a provision on Widow inheritance that asserts that "State Parties shall take all appropriate measures to eliminate discrimination against women in all matters relating to marriage and family relations and in particular shall ensure, on a basis of equality of men and women: the same rights for both spouses in respect of the ownership, acquisition, enjoyment and disposition of property."
+Although CEDAW broadly rejects widow inheritance in the eyes of the law, informal practice and more localized law has not followed that international guidance.

-Although many African nations practice Widow Inheritance without explicit legalization, in Zambia, the custom of Widow Inheritance was put into law with the 1929 Brother's Widow's Marriage Act, which legalizes widow inheritance, regardless of consent, by the deceased husband's family.
-In Tanzania, although widows are given equal rights to inheritance under the constitution, customary law overrules the nation's legislation, especially in rural areas.
-Customary law requires widow inheritance practices, despite that Tanzania largely condemns inheritance in national rhetoric.
-Although inheritance of a widow by the husband's family and disinheritance practices of eviction are illegal in Namibia, the practices continue due to the country's fragile legal system.
+Although many African nations practice widow inheritance without explicit legalization, Zambia's custom of widow inheritance was explicitly legalised by the 1926 Deceased Brothers Married Widows Act, Chapter 57 of the Laws of Zambia regardless of consent by the deceased husband's family.
+In Tanzania, widows are given equal rights to inheritance under the constitution, but customary law overrules the nation's legislation, especially in rural areas.
+Customary law requires widow inheritance practices although Tanzania largely condemns inheritance in national rhetoric.
+Although inheritance of a widow by the husband's family and disinheritance practices of eviction are illegal in Namibia, the practices continue because of the country's fragile legal system.
 Namibia has seen legislation changes in the past decades to account for women's rights after the death of her husband, especially in the proposal of the Communal Land Reform Act of 2002.

 Some African nations have enacted legislation in the past two decades to combat the social justice concerns of widowhood.
-The Criminal Code Amendment Act of Ghana criminalized subjecting a woman to widowhood rites, and those who violate this act will be guilty of misdemeanors in the eyes of the law.
-In Nigeria, in the Enugu state, the Prohibition of the Infringement of a Widow's and a Widower's Fundamental Rights Law of 2001, outlawed compelling a widow or widower to vacate the matrimonial home.
-This law gave widows more options, other than inheritance practices, after the death of their husbands.
+The Criminal Code Amendment Act of Ghana criminalized subjecting a woman to widowhood rites, and those who violate this act are guilty of misdemeanors in the eyes of the law.
+In Nigeria, in Enugu State, the Prohibition of the Infringement of a Widow's and a Widower's Fundamental Rights Law of 2001, outlawed compelling a widow or widower to vacate the matrimonial home and gave widows options other than inheritance practices after the death of their husbands.